International writer‘s residence in Reykjavík

-In 2019 the Reykjavík UNESCO City of Literature for the first time offers a free residency for a writer from another UNESCO City of Literature.
+In 2019 the Reykjavík UNESCO City of Literature for the first time offered a free residency for a writer from another UNESCO City of Literature.

 Reykjavík, a UNESCO City of Literature since 2011, offers a one month residency for a visiting writer from another UNESCO City of Literature.
-The offer is open to published fiction writers from, or affiliated with, any of the other 27 Cities of Literature, writing in any genre.
+The offer is open to published fiction writers from, or affiliated with, any of the other 41 UNESCO Cities of Literature, writing in any genre.

-This first residency will be a one month stay for one writer from October 1 – 31, 2019.
+The residency will be a one month stay for one month from September 1 – 30, 2022.

-Writers from or with strong ties to any of the 27 other UNESCO Cities of Literature can apply.
+Writers from or with strong ties to any of the 41 other UNESCO Cities of Literature can apply.
 The applicant must have published at least one work of fiction (poetry, prose, play or screenwriting).
-Writers of all ages, gender, nationalities and languages can apply as long as the affiliation with a UNESCO City of Literature is strong.
+Writers of all ages, genders, nationalities and languages can apply as long as the affiliation with a UNESCO City of Literature is strong.

 What is included?

 Reykjavík is the capital of Iceland and its cultural centre.
 Inhabitants in the capital area are around 230.000.
 Icelandic is the language of the island but most people are also fluent in English.
 Reykjavík has been a UNESCO City of Literature since 2011 and has a vibrant literary community.
-The Reykjavík UNESCO City of Literature office is run by the City of Reykjavík within its Department of Culture and Tourism.
 Gröndal‘s House is the former home of writer, illustrator and scholar Benedikt Gröndal (1826-1907).
-This small charming house in the heart of the old town was renovated by the City and opened as a culture house and residency in 2017.
+This small, charming house in the heart of the old town opened as a culture house and residency in 2017.
 It houses the flat on the ground floor, an exhibition and event space on the main floor and an office space for local artists on the top floor.
 The house is run by the Reykjavík UNESCO City of Literature office.

 Application and deadline